 – Gabriel Garcia Marquez

-A good story teller knows that attention is fluid and fleeting.
+A good story teller knows, attention is fluid and fleeting.

 It’s quite like our memory that becomes dull at the edges, fraying over time, fluidly changing form and colour, unless pinned.